 I read an article recently from National Wildlife Federation announcing that June is Pollinator Month.
 Of course, they were asking the reader to certify their garden as a Certified Wildlife Habitat with the encouragement to purchase a sign to announce to the world, or at least to the neighbors, that this yard is a certified wildlife habitat.
 In case you missed it, the important part of that announcement is that June is Pollinator Month.

 I started wondering what exactly would it take to create a pollinator garden?
 How much space would I need?
 Is this something that will take years, decades or centuries to create?
 Would my little yard even make a difference?

-Like a good extension agent, I did some research and found the Homegrown Website that was very helpful with a short video, brief information on several different topics and links to websites with even more information.
+Like a good extension agent, I did some research and found a short video with brief information on several different topics and links to websites with even more information.
 This website seemed to focus more on plants than on the whole lifestyle of the pollinator.
 Flowers are a great source of pollen and nectar for the pollinators, but what about their other needs.
 Pollinators also need a place to shelter when it’s windy or raining, they need water to stay hydrated, and they need a place to raise their young.
 They can’t get all they need from flowers.

 When we look at the list of needs for pollinators, it may seem that it would take a lot of space to create a pollinator garden, however, that simply isn’t the case.
 Most gardeners, will likely have many of the requirements already in place.
 To provide water, a birdbath or a plant saucer with water and some pebbles for landing pads will provide the needed water.
 For a place to shelter from wind or rain, a dense shrub or some tall, clumps or grass will do.